JoshB29/Rabbinic_Texts_AI_Translations/Aruch_Hashulchan/README.md

  I have noticed that the model sometimes translates "רבינו הבית יוסף" as "Rabbeinu the Beit Yosef" rather than the smoother "Our Rabbi, the Beit Yosef".

-The translation sometimes adds translation of technical terms that are strictly speaking not part of the original.
+The translation sometimes adds translations of technical terms that are strictly speaking not part of the original.
 For example, the very first sentence of the translation of Yoreh Deah is " Shechita (ritual slaughter) is a positive commandment. " The Aruch Hashulchan himself never defines shechita as ritual slaughter.

 In Yoreh Deah 92:44, the translated text is "And in England andother places, they do not cook without a cover, and in this case, it is all the same as mentioned in subsection 46."
 I do not know what the correct translation of "ובענגלש"ע קיכי"ן " is, but this translation is certainly not correct.